gdsec-test/threat-ui-tenet/README.md

 Create file **`.npmrc`** in home folder (**`~/.npmrc`**) Copy content of secret https://us-west-2.console.aws.amazon.com/secretsmanager/home?region=us-west-2#/secret?name=npmrc_creds from AWS Secret Manager into this file
+Similar file is stored in repo, but without secret, which is appended during CICD `!!!Important: .npmrc file should have exact format including line breaks to work properly, or it won't be used for private repo`

 ### 3) Download SSL certificates